KevinMarquette/kevinmarquette.github.io/_posts/2018-12-23-Powershell-null-everything-you-wanted-to-know.md

     1
 ```

-You can have an array that contains one `$null` value and its count will be 1.
+You can have an array that contains one `$null` value and its `count` will be `1`.
 But if you place an empty result inside an array then it is not counted as an item.
-The count will be 0.
+The count will be `0`.

 If you treat the empty `$null` like a collection, then it is empty.